Instructions

 Using the homework-world dataset:

-• Calculate the correlation between freedom and generosity.
+• Calculate the correlation between the average perception of freedom in a country and the typical generosity of its citizens.

 • Create a scatterplot showing the relationship between freedom and generosity.

-• Referencing the scatterplot, consider the different threats to statistical conclusion validity.
+• Referencing the scatterplot, consider the different threats to the validity of a correlation.
 Are there any that you are concerned about?
 Are there any that you don’t think are a problem?

 10-point questions